 (AFRICA into the 1990s – continued)

-The Kremlin described "the imperialists" as having retained in Africa "their commanding position in economic, political and military affairs."
-Nkrumah, however, was determined to build a socialist society in Ghana, one that was Ghanaian in character and African in outlook, and he frequently spoke of the evils of "neo-colonialism."
+Kwame Nkrumah was Ghana's first prime minister.
+Nkrumah was determined to build a socialist society, one that was Ghanaian in character and African in outlook, and he frequently spoke of the evils of "neo-colonialism."
 The leftists around Nkrumah drummed out of office Nkrumah's able and responsible economics minister, who fled into exile, fearing for his life.
 Emergency measures in late 1957 were used in curbing political opposition.

-In 1960, Ghana became an independent republic, and by then it had become a one-party state, with an all-powerful head-of-state.
-Nkrumah maintained ties with the West, including friendly ties with the Kennedy administration – Kennedy agreeing to join with Kaiser Aluminum in helping Nkrumah develop a hydroelectric facility on the Volta River.
+In 1960, Ghana became a republic and Nkrumah its head of state in the place of Britain's monarchy.
+Nkrumah maintained ties with the West, including friendly ties with the Kennedy administration, Kennedy agreeing to join with Kaiser Aluminum in helping Nkrumah develop a hydroelectric facility on the Volta River.
 The Russians were willing to help Nkrumah where they could.
 They gave him a grand tour of their country and showed him their economic achievements.
-And Nkrumah was impressed.
-Nkrumah also visited Communist China and was impressed by China's program for economic advancement.
+Nkrumah was impressed.
+He also visited Mao Zedung's China, and he was impressed by China's program for economic advancement.

 Nkrumah described Ghana's socialism using a Marxist phrase: scientific socialism.
 He launched a seven-year economic plan, and he moved to collectivize agriculture – against the wishes of Ghana's independent farmers, who had been the tax base for the nation.
 Nkrumah created state run industries, in distilling, metallurgy, tire manufacturing, vegetable oil production, boat building, paper mills, cocoa processing, footwear manufacturing and pharmaceuticals.
 By 1963, he had set up over forty enterprises, hoping to gain profits that could be invested in further economic growth.

-Copyright © 1998-2014 by Frank E. Smitha.
+Copyright © 1998-2015 by Frank E. Smitha.
 All rights reserved.